 As best as I can recall, I was the only woman at the event with a daypack, so it was not the most fashionable of choices but definitely the smartest.

 Your first stop should be to the coat check which is to the left as you enter the event center.
 There were a ton of people working the coat check which made it extremely efficient.
-It took about 30 seconds for us to check our coats and it took the same amount of time get claim our coats afterwards.
+It took about 30 seconds for us to check our coats and it took the same amount of time to get our coats afterward.

 Protip: Make sure your corks have not been stuffed in your jacket pockets and tucked away in the coat check because you’ll need those corks sooner or later.
 Corks are used to vote for your favorite wine or food – just drop it in the jar at the booth of your favorite vendor.